 Please refer to the link in the left navigation of this page for information about educational design support and the Canvas course templates that we have available.

-Xavier's Instructional Designers:
+Xavier's Instructional Designer:

 Jill Segerman, PhD